 The situation was dire, but the God they served was still good.
 He was still on His throne.
 And they gave Him the thanks and praise that He deserves.

 I’m reminded of another serious situation in which worship was warfare.

 Paul and Silas were on a missionary journey when they were severely beaten and thrown in prison for casting a demonic spirit out of a girl.

 “About midnight Paul and Silas were praying and singing hymns to God, and the other prisoners were listening to them.
 Suddenly there was such a violent earthquake that the foundations of the prison were shaken.
-At once all the prison doors flew open, and everybody’s chains came loose” (Acts 16:25-26, NIV).
+At once all the prison doors flew open, and everybody’s chains came loose.”Acts 16:25-26

-Since Jesus has overcome the world, He deserves all of my praise, even when my life seems to be falling apart.
+But since Jesus has overcome the world, He deserves all of our praise, even when the world around us seems to be falling apart.